 '''

 S3 method for class 'Lexis':

-plot(x, time.scale = NULL, breaks="lightgray", ...)
+plot(x, time.scale = NULL, type="l", breaks="lightgray", ...)

 S3 method for class 'Lexis':

-points(x, time.scale = NULL, ...)
+points(x, time.scale = options()[["Lexis.time.scale"]], ...)

 S3 method for class 'Lexis':

-lines(x, time.scale = NULL, ...)
+lines(x, time.scale = options()[["Lexis.time.scale"]], ...)

+S3 method for class 'Lexis':

+PY.ann(x, time.scale = options()[["Lexis.time.scale"]], digits=1, ...)

 '''

-x An object of class Lexis time.scale A vector of length 1 or 2 giving the time scales to be plotted either by name or numerical order breaks a string giving the colour of grid lines to be drawn when plotting a split Lexis object.
-Grid lines can be suppressed by supplying the value NULL to the breaks argument Further graphical parameters to be passed to the plotting methods.
+x An object of class Lexis time.scale A vector of length 1 or 2 giving the time scales to be plotted either by name or numerical order type Character indication what to draw: "n" nothing (just set up the diagram), "l" - liefelines, "p" - endpoints of follow-up, "b" - both lifelines and endpoints. breaks a string giving the colour of grid lines to be drawn when plotting a split Lexis object.
+Grid lines can be suppressed by supplying the value NULL to the breaks argument digits Numerical.
+How many digits after the demimal points should be when plotting the person-years.
+Further graphical parameters to be passed to the plotting methods.
 Grids can be drawn (behind the life lines) using the following parameters in plot: • grid If logical, a background grid is set up using the axis ticks.
 If a list, the first component is used as positions for the vertical lines and the last as positions for the horizontal.
 If a nunerical vector, grids on both axes are set up using the distance between the numbers. • col.grid="lightgray" Color of the background grid. • lty.grid=2 Line type for the grid. • coh.grid=FALSE Should a 45 degree grid be plotted?